Magnus Financial Group LLC Sells 207 Shares of QUALCOMM Incorporated (NASDAQ:QCOM)

-Magnus Financial Group LLC reduced its holdings in shares of QUALCOMM Incorporated (NASDAQ:QCOM – Get Rating) by 6.3% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 3,069 shares of the wireless technology company’s stock after selling 207 shares during the period.
+Magnus Financial Group LLC decreased its position in QUALCOMM Incorporated (NASDAQ:QCOM – Get Rating) by 6.3% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 3,069 shares of the wireless technology company’s stock after selling 207 shares during the quarter.
 Magnus Financial Group LLC’s holdings in QUALCOMM were worth $337,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also bought and sold shares of the business.
-Fairfield Bush & CO. increased its stake in shares of QUALCOMM by 1.3% in the first quarter.
-Fairfield Bush & CO. now owns 30,833 shares of the wireless technology company’s stock worth $4,712,000 after buying an additional 390 shares during the period.
-Mirae Asset Global Investments Co.
-Ltd. increased its position in shares of QUALCOMM by 12.5% in the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 2,211,930 shares of the wireless technology company’s stock valued at $338,027,000 after acquiring an additional 245,335 shares during the period.
-Merit Financial Group LLC increased its position in shares of QUALCOMM by 25.2% in the first quarter.
-Merit Financial Group LLC now owns 2,759 shares of the wireless technology company’s stock valued at $422,000 after acquiring an additional 555 shares during the period.
-NewEdge Advisors LLC increased its position in shares of QUALCOMM by 23.8% in the first quarter.
-NewEdge Advisors LLC now owns 44,138 shares of the wireless technology company’s stock valued at $6,745,000 after acquiring an additional 8,472 shares during the period.
-Finally, Mackenzie Financial Corp increased its position in shares of QUALCOMM by 30.4% in the first quarter.
-Mackenzie Financial Corp now owns 342,744 shares of the wireless technology company’s stock valued at $52,378,000 after acquiring an additional 79,827 shares during the period.
-70.87% of the stock is currently owned by institutional investors.
+Several other institutional investors have also recently made changes to their positions in QCOM.
+Certified Advisory Corp raised its position in QUALCOMM by 0.7% in the first quarter.
+Certified Advisory Corp now owns 11,582 shares of the wireless technology company’s stock worth $1,770,000 after acquiring an additional 79 shares during the period.
+Moloney Securities Asset Management LLC raised its position in QUALCOMM by 2.0% in the fourth quarter.
+Moloney Securities Asset Management LLC now owns 4,109 shares of the wireless technology company’s stock worth $452,000 after acquiring an additional 80 shares during the period.
+Carolinas Wealth Consulting LLC raised its position in QUALCOMM by 6.5% in the third quarter.
+Carolinas Wealth Consulting LLC now owns 1,360 shares of the wireless technology company’s stock worth $154,000 after acquiring an additional 83 shares during the period.
+HM Payson & Co. raised its position in QUALCOMM by 1.7% in the third quarter.
+HM Payson & Co. now owns 5,160 shares of the wireless technology company’s stock worth $583,000 after acquiring an additional 86 shares during the period.
+Finally, IAG Wealth Partners LLC raised its position in QUALCOMM by 62.3% in the third quarter.
+IAG Wealth Partners LLC now owns 224 shares of the wireless technology company’s stock worth $25,000 after acquiring an additional 86 shares during the period.
+Institutional investors own 70.87% of the company’s stock.

 QUALCOMM Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, June 22nd.
-Investors of record on Thursday, June 1st will be given a $0.80 dividend.
-This is an increase from QUALCOMM’s previous quarterly dividend of $0.75.
-This represents a $3.20 dividend on an annualized basis and a dividend yield of 2.74%.
-The ex-dividend date is Wednesday, May 31st.
-QUALCOMM’s payout ratio is currently 28.90%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, June 22nd.
+Shareholders of record on Thursday, June 1st will be given a dividend of $0.80 per share.
+This represents a $3.20 annualized dividend and a yield of 2.74%.
+The ex-dividend date of this dividend is Wednesday, May 31st.
+This is a boost from QUALCOMM’s previous quarterly dividend of $0.75.
+QUALCOMM’s dividend payout ratio (DPR) is 28.90%.

+In related news, insider Alexander H. Rogers sold 27,626 shares of the stock in a transaction that occurred on Friday, February 3rd.
+The shares were sold at an average price of $131.48, for a total value of $3,632,266.48.
+Following the transaction, the insider now owns 23,637 shares in the company, valued at approximately $3,107,792.76.
+The sale was disclosed in a filing with the SEC, which is available through this link.
 In other QUALCOMM news, Director Jeffrey William Henderson sold 2,500 shares of the company’s stock in a transaction that occurred on Wednesday, February 22nd.
-The stock was sold at an average price of $124.05, for a total transaction of $310,125.00.
-Following the sale, the director now directly owns 4,605 shares in the company, valued at $571,250.25.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-In other news, insider Alexander H. Rogers sold 27,626 shares of the stock in a transaction that occurred on Friday, February 3rd.
+The stock was sold at an average price of $124.05, for a total value of $310,125.00.
+Following the sale, the director now owns 4,605 shares in the company, valued at approximately $571,250.25.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, insider Alexander H. Rogers sold 27,626 shares of the company’s stock in a transaction that occurred on Friday, February 3rd.
 The stock was sold at an average price of $131.48, for a total value of $3,632,266.48.
-Following the sale, the insider now directly owns 23,637 shares in the company, valued at $3,107,792.76.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Jeffrey William Henderson sold 2,500 shares of the stock in a transaction that occurred on Wednesday, February 22nd.
-The stock was sold at an average price of $124.05, for a total value of $310,125.00.
-Following the completion of the sale, the director now owns 4,605 shares in the company, valued at $571,250.25.
+Following the completion of the sale, the insider now owns 23,637 shares in the company, valued at approximately $3,107,792.76.
 The disclosure for this sale can be found here.
-0.07% of the stock is owned by company insiders.
+Insiders own 0.07% of the company’s stock.

 QUALCOMM, Inc engages in the development, design, and provision of digital telecommunications products and services.
 It operates through the following segments: Qualcomm CDMA Technologies (QCT), Qualcomm Technology Licensing (QTL), and Qualcomm Strategic Initiatives (QSI).
 The QCT segment develops and supplies integrated circuits and system software based on technologies for the use in voice and data communications, networking, application processing, multimedia, and global positioning system products.